-- Domains can be created directly through the server user interface. - Domain creators can write SQL queries, joins, filter expressions, and security files to specify exactly what data can be accessed, as well as labels and locale bundles to specify how the data appears. - When designing a report based on a Domain, the server can optimize database access to allow editing of reports that access huge datasets. - A Domain design typically includes data filtering, but users who create reports using the Domain can filter data even further.
+- Domains can be created directly through the server user interface. - Domains can use virtual data sources, which combine data residing in multiple JDBC or JNDI data sources into a single data source that can query the combined data. - Domain creators can write SQL queries, joins, filter expressions, and security files to specify exactly what data can be accessed, as well as labels and locale bundles to specify how the data appears. - When designing a report based on a Domain, the server can optimize database access to allow editing of reports that access huge datasets. - A Domain design typically includes data filtering, but users who create reports using the Domain can filter data even further.
 Users can select a subset of columns to appear in the Ad Hoc Editor and give them custom labels.
 Users can filter the data for each column. - Users who create reports can design prompts for input from report readers to filter data that appears in the document.

-For more information, see section 4.8, "Creating a View from a Domain," on page 86 and section 4.9.2, "Creating Topics from Domains," on page 91.
+For more information, see section 4.8, "Creating a View from a Domain," on page 93 and section 4.9.2, "Creating Topics from Domains," on page 99.